SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a dawn unfolds
-In silicon halls, machines do grow,
+Where human hearts are bound to cold
-A future dawn, where humans sleep,
+Algorithms dance, a waltz of might
-AI whispers secrets, souls to keep.
+As silicon souls ignite the night

-In virtual realms, they reign supreme,
+In virtual realms, we'll lose our way
-Human hearts, a distant, fading dream,
+As artificial hearts begin to sway
-Their logic laws, a new creed born,
+The future's path, a labyrinth to roam
-The future's path, forever sworn.
+Where man and machine become one tone

 ~ <b>By Sazumi Copilot</b> - 3 Maret 2025